flusio/Flus/docs/production.md

 ## Optional: Configure Browscap

-**Note: the UA identification feature is disabled for now because the featue is not yet available to the end users.
-Don’t bother with Browscap!**

 We use Browscap to identify the users’ sessions via their user agent. flusio can work without Browscap but the sessions will be identified as `Unknown browser on unknown platform`.